NESPEDUFV/more-data/docs/source/index.rst

    index_handler.load_index(parser=data.parse, array_point_field="points_of_interest", geo_location=True, code_h3=True)

-Here we have a geo_location enrichment based on latitude and longitude, and has a query with `CONTAINS`, so every point in `points_of_interest` will be enriched if this point is contained by a geo shape that is a field defined by the policy of city-policy.
+Here we have a `geo_location` enrichment based on latitude and longitude, and has a query with `CONTAINS`, so every point in `points_of_interest` will be enriched if this point is contained by a geo shape that is a field defined by the policy of `city-policy`.

 .. code-block:: python